giffordlabcvr/Parvovirus-GLUE/README.md

 [GLUE](http://tools.glue.cvr.ac.uk) is an open source, data-centric bioinformatics environment specialised for developing virus genome data resources (VGDR).

-Parvoviruses are small, non-enveloped viruses with circular, single stranded DNA (ssDNA) genomes ~1.8 to ~2.1 kilobases (kb) in length.
-Parvovirus genomes encode two major proteins: replication-associated protein (Rep) and capsid (Cap), responsible for genome replication and particle formation respectively.
-Transcription is bidirectional with the rep gene being encoded in the forward sense, and the cap gene being encoded in the complementary sense.

  This [GLUE](http://tools.glue.cvr.ac.uk) project contains reference information for the parvovirus family, including:

 * A set of parvovirus reference sequences linked to auxiliary data.
 * A comprehensive list of parvovirus genome features and their specific locations on full genome reference sequences.